 - The form this workstream may result in, including a Standard, guidance, activity metrics, or other suggestions for consideration provided by Board members

 - The Board discussed the preliminary staff proposal related to standard setting on diversity and inclusion.
-Board members generally supported the staff analysis and view, which centered on the importance of industry-specificity to produce decision-useful information on diversity and inclusion—including the need for a clear articulation of financial impacts based on industry characteristics.
+Board members generally supported the staff analysis and view, which centred on the importance of industry-specificity to produce decision-useful information on diversity and inclusion—including the need for a clear articulation of financial impacts based on industry characteristics.

 - Several Board members commented on the potential complimentarity of industry-agnostic information when combined with an industry-specific approach—an area that staff was encouraged to advance

-- The Board expressed substantial support for an industry-agnostic workstream centered on broadly applicable, fundamental human capital information needs by investors.
+- The Board expressed substantial support for an industry-agnostic workstream centred on broadly applicable, fundamental human capital information needs by investors.
 While staff clarified that the outcomes of this workstream are uncertain, including any direct implications for the SASB Standards, the Board supported the concept that some fundamental principles related to human capital may benefit from an industry-agnostic approach.
 Staff further clarified that this workstream does not alter the overall importance of industry-specificity in generating decision-useful information for investors.

 - The Board generally acknowledged the staff view that the alternative workforce theme may be best addressed through the other proposed project tranches.
-However, some Board members encouraged greater prioritization of this theme based on the significant financial implications of workforce models.
+However, some Board members encouraged greater prioritisation of this theme based on the significant financial implications of workforce models.

 - Staff reviewed the next steps in the project, which consist of presenting the proposed staff work plan to the Board, as well as the initial project(s) related to the priority tranche (workplace culture and industry-agnostic human capital information).